 Explore other biographies:Board of Trustees

-Adrian Burns was appointed as Vice-Chair of the National Arts Centre Board of Trustees on May 7, 2013, and has served on the NAC board in different roles since 2002.
-In addition to her role as Vice-Chair, she is also the Chair of the Human Resources Committee.
+Adrian Burns was appointed Chair of the National Arts Centre Board of Trustees on December 11, 2014, and has served on the NAC Board of Trustees since 2002.
+In addition to her recent appointment as Chair of the NAC, Ms. Burns has also served as Vice Chair and as the Chair of the Human Resources Committee.

 Ms. Burns has dedicated her career to Canadian broadcasting and the arts, education, corporate and public governance, and community involvement.
 A businesswoman, she also holds business real estate interests in Western Canada.